Fede-stack/Probabilistic-COVID-19/README.md

-# Probabilistic-COVID-19
+# A Spatio-Temporal Probabilistic Neural Network to Forecast COVID-19 Counts

-This code repository is related to the paper *A Spatio-Temporal Probabilistic Neural Network to Forecast COVID-19 Counts*
+This code repository is related to the paper *A Spatio-Temporal Probabilistic Neural Network to Forecast COVID-19 Counts* by Ravenda et al.

 For **citing** this work refer to